sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 This book is a collection of our families history, local stories, creatures of and accounts of Vindale.
 This book is intended to keep you vigilant and knowledgeable of the horrors you may face at different times of the year in the city of Vindale.
 The Blackthorne Hunter Family has been amongst the woods of Vindale for 35 years now.
 Until recently our names were forgotten to the echoes of Time itself, but this has since been corrected with recent events.

 Traditionally, there has always been a Vampire Prince of Vindale as was “custom” in these lands.
 Each Prince brings its own myriad of problems, it is our family's job to do our best to protect the citizens of Vindale from anything they can send.
 This most recent breed of Vampire that has emerged is smarter than the last.
 It could be a change of Elders or Council, but it seems like an insurrection happened within their ranks over the last 4 years and the ruling courts now have dispatched the old guard.
-They will appear to be your friends and the defenders of Vindale but they are monsters through and through.
+They appear to be friends and the defenders of Vindale but they are monsters through and through.
 Some have shown potential in being able to contain their bloodlust and be reasonable people but normally this is a masquerade they wear to gain favor with the population.
 I won’t say I like it, but this current brood of Vampires in Vindale are the most reasonable we have dealt with yet, there haven’t been killings in the streets and mass murder under their reign.
 They are sociable and among the people, it is not uncommon to see them walking among the streets at night.
 Be careful if you engage with them and watch your surroundings.

-In the end, they all must die, but the night is powerful and endless, we will do what we must for Vindale.
+In the end, they all must die, but the night is powerful and endless, we do what we must for Vindale.

 *~V*

+A History of the Vindale Vampires

+Vindale once lived in peace from Vampire threat many years ago but under a blood moon, 3 Siblings were taken from a noble family in exchange for a debt paid off.
+The 3 siblings were captured by a small band of Vampires, the 6 founders of the Houses and Clans of the future Court of Vindale.

 ## A History of the Blackthorne Family

 We have walked in the darkness among Woodhaven for years now.
 However, our name has been lost to history through reasons that are hard to explain.
 We are not the lawless savage monster hunters people portray us as.
 We might employ barbaric and seemingly cruel tactics, but when you hunt creatures of the night, they show no mercy so why should we when we hunt them.

 We are banned from residing within any city walls due to the violent nature of our profession.
 We live happily in wagon caravans and underground keeps for safety and mobility.
-You can approach our camps freely if you are free of evil taint or intention, our families magics will repel any creature of the night at the edge of them.
+You can approach our camps freely if you are free of evil taint or intention, our families magics repel any creature of the night at the edge of them.
 If you see blue flames burning a creature in the woods, then know they are evil and not welcome.
 The locals take solace knowing we lurk in the dark as well as the creatures.
 You won’t see us walking openly in the city streets besides getting supplies unless we are tracking a creature or someone we expect to hurt innocents.

 At any time there are 7 Elders of the Blackthorne Council, we all have our roles and our purposes for the family.
-If an agent of the Night finds this letter, know our mumbles will be as endless and relentless as yours, we will not rest until you are removed from Undeath.
+If an agent of the Night finds this letter, know our numbers are as endless and relentless as yours, we will not rest until you are removed from Undeath.

 You will know our symbol and learn to fear us or love us depending on what lies in your heart.
 If you aid the agents of the night, expect no mercy from us, only a swift death.
 If you are being controlled by them, we will attempt to save you if we can but sometimes they curse people to death and we cannot save everyone.